Amey-Thakur/DIGITAL-LOGIC-DESIGN-AND-ANALYSIS-AND-DIGITAL-SYSTEM-LAB/README.md

 ### Acknowledgments

-I am grateful to the faculty members of the Department of Computer Engineering at Terna Engineering College for their guidance and instruction in Digital Logic Design and Analysis.
-Their dedication to teaching and commitment to student learning have been instrumental in my understanding of digital systems and logic design principles.
+Grateful acknowledgment is extended to the faculty members of the Department of Computer Engineering at Terna Engineering College for their guidance and instruction in Digital Logic Design and Analysis.
+Their clear teaching and continued support helped me develop a strong understanding of digital systems and logic design concepts.

-I am also grateful to the mentors and peers who contributed to this learning experience.
+Special thanks are also extended to the mentors and peers whose encouragement, discussions, and support contributed meaningfully to this learning experience.

 ---